Standing On a Corner Holding Signs About Rape and Dictatorship is Just Another Day at the Office

 Nothing.

-“Or maybe some hot water,” I tried.
+“Or maybe some hot water,” I said.

 Rather, it was more of a blink that said: “My eyes are dry and so I choose to refresh them with a blink.”